 Practices that protect biodiversity have a direct relationship to the protection of ecosystems (including air, water, and land), and to the de-escalation of global climate change.
 The recognition of ecosystem services, which are enabled by healthy biodiversity, requires a respect for the natural processes that support the diverse web of life in the environment.
 With the elimination of toxic pesticide use, the protection of biodiversity and soil biology supports clean air, water, and land, and enhanced atmospheric carbon sequestration, resulting in a slowing of global climate change and a sustainable future.
 See Regenerative Organic Agriculture and Climate Change: A Down-to-Earth Solution to Global Warming, which concludes that it is possible to sequester more than 100% of current annual CO2 emissions by switching to organic management practices, which are referred to in the paper as “regenerative organic agriculture.”

-Preserving Biodiversity: this article defines biodiversity and the federal laws meant to protect it
+Preserving Biodiversity: an article defining biodiversity and the federal laws meant to protect it

 Do-It-Yourself Biodiversity: a DIY guide to creating biodiversity wherever you live

-Hedgerows for Biodiversity: this article details how hedgerows benefit biodiversity (and how to create one yourself)
+Hedgerows for Biodiversity: an article detailing how hedgerows benefit biodiversity (and how to create one)

-Cultivating Plants that Poison: Bees, Birds and Butterflies: this report documents the rise and use of systemic insecticides and the threat that they present to the environment and our health
+Cultivating Plants that Poison: Bees, Birds and Butterflies: a report documenting the rise and use of systemic insecticides, and the threats they present to the environment and our health

-Taking a Stand on Clover: this article discusses the benefits of clover to bees, soil biology, and water quality
+Taking a Stand on Clover: a discussion of the benefits of clover to bees, soil biology, and water quality

-Precaution: Science and Policy: this article examines the Precautionary Principle, the Organic Foods Production Act, and the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA)
+Precaution: Science and Policy: an article that examines the Precautionary Principle, the Organic Foods Production Act, and the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA)